 Formed in April 2014 in response to HB26 (2011), the SRRWW consists of representatives from Bullitt County Fiscal Court, Bullitt County Sanitation District, City of Mount Washington, City of Shepherdsville, Louisville and Jefferson County Metropolitan Sewer District, Oldham County Environmental Authority and the Oldham County Fiscal Court.

 A study is currently underway inventorying existing wastewater capacities and assessing projected future needs within the Salt River Basin to determine if the formation of a Regional Wastewater Commission is recommended.

 In an effort to solicit public comment, three hearings were held in late September and early October at the 30% completion point of the study.
-The next public hearing will be on Thursday December 4th at 6:00 pm at KIPDA (11520 Commonwealth Drive, Louisville, KY 40299) in the Burke Room.
-This hearing will review the 60% completion report and provide an opportunity for public input.
+The next public hearing was on Thursday December 4th at the 60% point.
+This meeting will review the final findings of the study for presentation to local officials.
+The meeting will be at KIPDA (11520 Commonwealth Drive, Louisville, KY 40299) in the Burke Room on Monday January 12th at 10:00 am.

 Anyone interested in testifying at the hearings may contact David Abell, (502.266.6084, David.Abell@ky.gov) or register at the hearing.

 Jarrett Haley, Director of Public Administration

 October 13, 2014

 As County Judge Executive, I have seen and heard quite a bit of misinformation concerning the Federal Emergency management Agency (FEMA) Flood Hazard Maps.
 I, along with over 2,000 other property owners are affected by this plan.